The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Setting up the Base** -

--   In larger enterprises, there can be multiple different teams working on different aspects of a infrastructure resource.
+-   In larger enterprises, there can be multiple different teams working on different aspects of an infrastructure resource.

 **Understanding the Challenge** -

--   Security team wants all the IP addresses added as part of output values in tfstate file of Networking Team project should be whitelisted in Firewall.
+-   The security team wants all the IP addresses added as part of output values in the tfstate file of the Networking Team project should be whitelisted in the Firewall.

 **What needs to be Achieved** -

-1. The code from security team project should connect to the terraform.tfstate file managed by the Networking Intern.
+1. The code from the security team project should connect to the terraform.tfstate file managed by the Networking Intern.
 2. The code should fetch all the IP addresses mentioned in the output values in the state file.
 3. The code should whitelist these IP addresses in Firewall rules.